General eligibility criteria for all nominations

 - Nominee’s contribution must have had an impact on the NSW community

-- Entrants must declare any and all use of artificial intelligence (AI) used in producing the works entered and preparing their submission.
-This includes but is not limited to the use of generative AI technology to create text, artwork, photography, data visualisation, and other graphics.
+- Entrants must declare any and all use of artificial intelligence (AI) used in producing their submission.
+This includes, but is not limited to, the use of generative AI technology to create text, artwork, photography, data visualisation, and other graphics.

 Specific eligibility criteria for each award category